funkypozzy/firmware/README.md

 ~~~
 see file
 ~~~
+> [!NOTE]
-Note: SSID and Wifipassword are placeholder to be modified with your actual SSID and password.
+> SSID and Wifipassword are placeholder to be modified with your actual SSID and password.

 - modifies the ethernet ip address in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) from 192.168.2.1 (which is outside my subnet ip range) to 192.168.1.20 which is inside my subnet range and not in conflict with other devices connected to my LAN.